The Continuous Error Tracking Events dashboard displays a comprehensive list of all the monitored services and events.

 - Deployment version: Choose a deployment version in order to view the data associated with the monitored services of that specific version.
 You can select multiple deployment versions.
 The default option is All.

 Based on the filter settings, the dashboard displays the total number of services being monitored by Continuous Error Tracking and the number of services that have generated new events.
 An event is considered as new if it is observed for the first time in a monitored service.

-The Event List screen displays a summary of the total events, exceptions, log events, HTTP errors, and custom errors.
+The Events list screen displays a summary of the total events, exceptions, log events, HTTP errors, and custom errors.
 It also displays a list of all the events.
 Each row provides deep contextual information about the event type, its location in the code, and impact in terms of volume and spread across the service.
-You can customize the Event List screen using the following filters:

-To view the Event List, do the following:
+To view the Events list, do the following: